 It's that simple.

-After there are no problems, select "TransAPI" in the translation channel to happily use the free API and free service resources to translate your videos.
+After there are no problems, select "TransAPI" in the translation channel, and you can happily use free API and free service resources to translate your videos.
 The free quota is generally enough for monthly use.